Portfolio CV Home

 Instagram: lorna_.phillips

-Lorna Phillips is an emerging artist.
-Based in Leadhills, Scotland.
-Working primarily with the material of clay.
+Lorna Phillips is an artist based in Leadhills, Scotland.
 Graduated in Sculpture from Edinburgh College of Art in 2021.